 - Lack of fibre: Rabbits usually don’t eat the bits that contain lots of fibre.
 This can cause them gut problems.

-Sadly, our research shows that 25% of rabbits in the UK are still fed muesli-style food.
-If your rabbits are one of the 25% we recommend carefully changing their diet and introducing new, healthier foods.
+Sadly, our research shows that a percentage of rabbits in the UK are still fed muesli-style food.
+If you feed your rabbits muesli-style food, we recommend carefully changing their diet and introducing new, healthier foods.

 Introducing new food to your rabbits